nazneenprojects/nazneenprojects/README.md

 - 👀 I’m interested in Research, Design, Development
 - 🌱 I’m currently experienced in backend development with Cloud platform Infrastructure
 - ✨ I’m looking to collaborate on the following projects:
-  * Website designing using WordPress or Jekyll
+  * Basic Website designing using WordPress or Jekyll
   * Architecting Cloud Solutions
-  * Implementing Backend apps with Java, SpringBoot
+  * Implementing Backend apps with Python, Java, SpringBoot
   * Writing best Tech Blogs
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/nazneen-mulani-05004012a/)